Bleeding due to injury: applying a tourniquet. How to properly apply a tourniquet

 Features of applying a tourniquet, control

-The rules for applying a tourniquet for bleeding imply constant monitoring of the pulse and attaching a mandatory note under it with the data of the person who provided assistance and information about the time and date of applying the tourniquet.
-Such information is needed in order to know the time when it is necessary to loosen the tourniquet in order to provide nutrition to the tissues that are located below.
-In the absence of oxygen, tissues gradually begin to die, so it is important not to miss the time after which weakening is simply necessary.
-The tourniquet cannot be bandaged or covered with clothing; it must be conspicuous.
+The rules for applying a tourniquet during bleeding imply constant monitoring of the pulse and attaching a mandatory note under it with the data of the person who provided assistance and information about the time and date of application of the tourniquet.
+Such information is needed in order to know the time when it is necessary to loosen the tourniquet in order to provide nutrition to the tissues located below.
+In the absence of oxygen access, tissues gradually begin to die, which is why it is so important not to miss the time, after which weakening is simply necessary.
+The tourniquet must not be bandaged or covered with clothing; it must be conspicuous.

-It is worth using a tourniquet only in extreme cases, when large main vessels are damaged.
+A tourniquet should be used only in extreme cases, when large main vessels are damaged.

 Important points when applying a tourniquet:

-• in case of bleeding from the arm, it is advisable to apply a tourniquet in the upper third of the shoulder;
+• if there is bleeding from the arm, it is advisable to apply a tourniquet in the upper third of the shoulder;

-• if the leg is damaged, the tourniquet is applied in the middle of the limb.
+• if a leg is injured, a tourniquet is applied in the middle of the limb.

-A tourniquet is also provided for amputation of limbs.
-In this case, for the outflow of blood, the limb is raised for a while, and a tourniquet is applied over the operation site.
+Application of a tourniquet is also provided for amputation of limbs.
+In this case, to drain the blood, the limb is raised for a while, and a tourniquet is applied over the operation site.

 Rules for applying a hemostatic tourniquet for venous bleeding

-1. First you need to seat the victim for 10-15 minutes, which will reduce blood flow to the heart, most of the blood remains in the lower extremities.
+1. First, you need to sit the victim down for 10-15 minutes, which will reduce blood flow to the heart; most of the blood remains in the lower extremities.

-2. Apply tourniquets (if possible simultaneously) on three limbs: on the thigh, on the arm (on the middle third) and 15 cm below the inguinal fold.
-Under the harnesses you need to put napkins.
+2. Apply tourniquets (if possible simultaneously) to three limbs: on the thigh, on the arm (on the middle third) and 15 cm below the inguinal fold.
+It is necessary to place napkins under the tourniquets.

-3. Inject the drug solution into the free hand (intravenously).
+3. Inject the medicinal solution into your free hand (intravenously).

-4. Measure the arterial pulse below the application of the tourniquet.
+4. Measure the arterial pulse below the tourniquet.

 5. Pay special attention to the color of the skin below the places where the tourniquets are applied (the skin should not be pale).

-6. After the end of the procedure, remove the tourniquets one by one in the absence of the necessary drugs to reduce the volume of circulating blood.
+6. After completing the procedure, remove the tourniquets one by one in the absence of the necessary medications to reduce the volume of circulating blood.

-It is very important to establish a trusting contact with the victim before the procedure.
-His panic state can affect the consequences.
-The victim must understand that he will be given the right help, any of his opposition can seriously interfere.
+It is very important to establish trusting contact with the victim before the procedure.
+His panicked state may have consequences.
+The victim must understand that he will receive the right help; any opposition from him can seriously interfere.

-Signs of arterial bleeding: blood of scarlet color is emitted from the wound in a stream in time with the heartbeat.
+Signs of arterial bleeding: scarlet blood is released from the wound in a stream in time with the heartbeat.

-As a tourniquet, usually a standard Esmarch rubber tape tourniquet or a cloth tourniquet in the form of a braid with a twist is used.
+The tourniquet usually used is a standard rubber Esmarch tape tourniquet or a fabric tourniquet in the form of a braid with a twist.
 Do not use wire or rope.

 Rules for applying a hemostatic tourniquet

 1. The tourniquet is used only for damage to the arteries of the extremities.
-In case of damage to the carotid artery on the opposite side of the neck, an impromptu splint or Kramer splint is applied with emphasis on the head and shoulder joint (Mikulich's method).
-In the absence of tires, you can use the hand on the healthy side, which is placed on the head and bandaged.
-The splint (arm) should prevent compression of the carotid artery from the opposite side.
-A roller is placed on the damaged carotid artery below the damage and a tourniquet is pulled through the splint (arm).
+If the carotid artery is damaged on the opposite side of the neck, an improvised splint or Kramer splint is applied with emphasis on the head and shoulder joint (Mikulich method).
+If there are no splints, you can use the hand on the healthy side, which is placed on the head and bandaged.
+The splint (arm) should prevent compression of the carotid artery on the opposite side.
+A cushion is placed on the damaged carotid artery below the damage and a tourniquet is pulled through the splint (arm).

 2. Do not apply a tourniquet to a bare wound.
-The lining should not have any wrinkles.
+There should be no folds on the lining.
 The tourniquet is applied over clothing or some kind of soft padding (bandage, gauze, scarf, etc., folded in several layers and wrapped around the limb).

-3. The injured limb is given an elevated position and the artery is pressed with fingers above the wound (subclavian artery to the first rib, femoral artery to the pubic bone).
+3. The damaged limb is given an elevated position and the artery is pressed with fingers above the wound (subclavian artery - to the first rib, femoral artery to the pubic bone).

-5. The first round should be tight, the next - fixing.
+5. The first round should be tight, the subsequent rounds should be fixing.

-6. The tourniquet is applied in a tiled manner, without infringing the skin.
+6. The tourniquet is applied in a tiled manner without pinching the skin.

 7. The tourniquet should not be crushing.
-The approximate force of applying the tourniquet is until the disappearance of the pulse in the artery below the tourniquet.
+The approximate force of application of the tourniquet is until the pulse disappears in the artery below the tourniquet.

-8. With a properly applied tourniquet, bleeding should stop, and the pulse on the artery below the tourniquet should not be determined, the skin becomes pale.
+8. With a properly applied tourniquet, the bleeding should stop, and the pulse in the artery below the tourniquet should not be detected, the skin becomes pale.

 10. Be sure to carry out transport immobilization of the injured limb and anesthesia.

-12. In cold weather, the limb must be insulated to prevent frostbite.
+12. In cold weather, the limb must be insulated to avoid frostbite.

-13. The duration of the application of the tourniquet in the summer is no more than 1 hour, in the winter - no more than half an hour.
-(In children, a shorter time of 40-20 minutes is desirable).
+13. The duration of application of the tourniquet in the summer is no more than 1 hour, in the winter - no more than half an hour.
+(For children, a shorter time is preferably 40-20 minutes).

 14. If the time has expired, but the tourniquet cannot be removed: